sanette/bogue-tutorials/Contributing.md

 You may use `make view` to open the tutorials in a browser.

-This works in the root directory.
+The above commands work in the package root directory.
 But more is available in each tutorial directory: `make exe`.
 For instance

 ```
 cd hello